Accessing the CLF

 Publication of accepted proposals

-In line with other research councils who make available summary information on funded research, the CLF will publish summary information, titles and abstracts from proposals awarded experimental time.
+In line with other research councils who make available summary information on funded research, the CLF will publish:

-Information will be published via the Research Councils ‘Gateway to Research’ site and on this website.
+Information will be published on our website and via the Research Councils ‘Gateway to Research’ site.

 We will make it clear within the CLF proposal system what information will be made public.